Meet the VGR Board of Directors

-Bill Streeter serves as Secretary of the Board.
+Bill Streeter serves as Vice President of the Board.
 Bill is a Caledonia resident, active member of multiple community organizations and former Vice Chancellor at the University of Wisconsin-Parkside.
 Bill earned his Doctorate from the University of Michigan in Higher Education.

 Chief Art Howell

 Chief Art Howell is a life-long Racinian and public servant who has served the city of Racine in the Police Department and as an active member of many non-profit boards including the United Way of Racine County.
 Chief Howell has a M.A. in Management and a B.A. in Human Services, and is currently the Chief of Police for the Racine Police Department.